Adult Sailing Classes

 in the yacht racing scene on Lake WInnipesaukee.

-You can click here to see the this year's courses and schedule.
+Scroll down to see the this year's courses and schedule.
 Useful in planning your summer!

 Please note that all dates, classes, and prices are subject to change.
 Registration opens April 1st.
 Contact us with any questions!